 I am pleased to be included in a series of webinars for educators along with talented authors who have writtennovels about Holodomor.
 These webinars are being presented by HREC (Holodomor Research and Education Consortium).
-The presentation of these works assist educators in their teachings of this terrible famine and the interviews by the authors present a personal view of why and how the works are relevant.
-The webinars can be accessed by any who are interested at www.education.holodomr.ca/webinars90th
+The presentation of these works assists educators in their teachings of this terrible famine and the interviews by the authors present a personal view of why and how the works are relevant.
+The webinars can be accessed by any who are interested at www.education.holodomor.ca/webinars90th

 Ukraine 1928.
 Stalin has risen to power and started to implement plans that will change the country forever.
 Inspired by a family photo, 'The Photograph' centers on a farewell party and a family divided.
 There are those who will stay, and those who will leave.
 What happens to those who stay is written in the pages of history as the Holodomor, the Terror-Famine orchestrated by Stalin, responsible for the loss of millions of lives.